ptogias/dbscrape/README.md

 using only the xpath of each table and spliting respective urls in a manner that takes pagination into account.

+##### Note
+After fetching is finished, some tables may need further proccesing for information to be presentable -I suggest using regex to fix those issues.

 Install:

 ```R